Diffusion of valley-coherent dark excitons in a high-angle incommensurate Moir\'e homobilayer: Methods

 \subsection{Fabrication}

 The monolayers and hBN (high-pressure anvil growth) were mechanically exfoliated from high-quality bulk samples obtained from 2D Semiconductors.
 The indivdual flakes were then assembled step-by-step under an optical microscope using dome-shaped windows constructed from cured PDMS with a thin pane of PPC (poly-propylene carbonate).
 After the device was constructed the assembly was heated to release it when in contact with the DBR chip (with an additional 98 nm of $\text{SiO}_2$ on top).
-The SiN-terminated distributed Bragg reflector was fabricated using a PECVD method, where 10.5 pairs of SiN/$\text{SiO}_2$.
+The SiN-terminated distributed Bragg reflector was fabricated using a PECVD method, where 10.5 pairs of SiN/$\text{SiO}_2$. the second sample was fabricated similarly, with a tear-and-stack technique on an $\text{SiO}_2$/Si substrate.